Gareth Southgate: Style of management

-Southgate's style of management whilst in charge of England has been described as embodying principles of "empowering coaching" and elements of "transformational leadership".
-He has been praised for his man management and for creating a "cohesive, positive culture" within the England squad.
-He is also credited for the promotion of players from England's youth squads into the senior international team.
+Southgate's style of management whilst in charge of England was described as embodying principles of "empowering coaching" and elements of "transformational leadership".
+He was praised for his man management and for creating a "cohesive, positive culture" within the England squad.
+He was also credited for the promotion of players from England's youth squads into the senior international team.

-As England manager, Southgate has often adapted the team's formation depending on the opposition, using the 4–3–3, 4–2–3–1, 3–4–3 and 3–5–2 formations.
-The formation used at the 2018 World Cup has been described as both a 3–5–2 and, alternatively, a "unique 3–3–2–2".
+As England manager, Southgate often adapted the team's formation depending on the opposition, using the 4–3–3, 4–2–3–1, 3–4–3 and 3–5–2 formations.
+The formation used at the 2018 World Cup was described as both a 3–5–2 and, alternatively, a "unique 3–3–2–2".

-Southgate has been criticised for his team's perceived "pragmatic" and "conservative" style of play, as well as for his in-game management.
-He has also been criticised for selecting out of form players, with some commentators accusing him of "favouritism".
+Southgate was criticised for England's perceived "pragmatic" and "conservative" style of play, as well as for his in-game management.
+He was also criticised for selecting out of form players, with some commentators accusing him of "favouritism".